 Why You Should Attend

-The specific goals of this program are to train attorneys on 1) empowering teens and young adults to know and exercise their rights in relation to online misconduct and related criminal conduct, 2) content directed at deterring unlawful online and related misconduct that far too often results in tragic outcomes, and 3) how best to engage teen and young adult bystanders to help their peers to navigate the pitfalls of technology misuse and to report misconduct.
+The goals of this program are to train attorneys on 1) empowering teens and young adults to know and exercise their rights in relation to online misconduct and related criminal conduct, 2) content directed at deterring unlawful online and related misconduct that far too often results in tragic outcomes, and 3) how best to engage teen and young adult bystanders to help their peers to navigate the pitfalls of technology misuse and to report misconduct.

 What You Will Learn

 - How to set up or join a pro bono program modeled on the Cyber Dignity Program

 - California and federal criminal law relevant to the Cyber Dignity Program, including human trafficking, child pornography, hate crimes, cyber-harassment and cyber-stalking